ignvenad/PINNs-for-IEEE-systems/README.md

 </p>

 ## Simulation Tables
 The following tables include more detailed information on the results provided in the paper.
-These values are obtained by comparing the traditional and hybrid files to the true file in the Simulations folder.
+These values are obtained by comparing the traditional and hybrid files to the true file in the simulations "Saved_sims" folder, using the check_accuracy file to compare the numerical results and calculate the accuracy improvements.
 #### IEEE 30-Bus System ($L^{20}_{+0.08}$)
 | Variable  | Value (%)  | Variable  | Value (%)  | Variable  | Value (%)  | Variable  | Value (%)  | Variable  | Value (%)  | Variable  | Value (%)  |
 |-----------|--------|-----------|--------|-----------|--------|-----------|--------|-----------|--------|-----------|--------|